Geoffrey Ling: Education

 Ling graduated from Stuyvesant High School in New York City.
 He earned his BA from Washington University in St. Louis, and earned his Ph.D. in pharmacology from Cornell University Graduate School of Medical Sciences (1982).
 He completed post doctoral training in Neuropharmacology at the Memorial Sloan Kettering Cancer Center (1982-1985).
 In 1989, Ling earned an M.D. from Georgetown University School of Medicine.
 Both his neurology internship (1989-1990) and later residency (1990-1993) were completed at Walter Reed Army Medical Center.
-From 1993-1995 Ling had a clinical fellowship at Johns Hopkins Hospital, Neurosciences Critical Care Unit.
+From 1993 to 1995 Ling had a clinical fellowship at Johns Hopkins Hospital, Neurosciences Critical Care Unit.
 At Cornell and Sloan-Kettering, he did opioid research.

 Professional history

 Military

 Ling completed two war deployments as a neurointensive care physician: Afghanistan (2003) and Iraq (2005), as well as four "Gray Team" missions to study combat brain injuries.
 His medical studies of the war in Afghanistan and Iraq show that over 50% of those who died of wounds had head injuries.